Trade Dynamics with Heterogeneous Fluctuations: Empirical Evidence and Analysis

 Therefore, given that the main independent variable in this paper is bilateral exchange rate of the USD-CNY, we introduce Economic Policy Uncertainty ($EPU_t$) index\footnote{The Economic Policy Uncertainty Index is calculated and compiled by Scott R. Baker, Nicholas Bloom, and Steven J. Davis from Stanford University and the University of Chicago.
 It primarily reflects economic policy uncertainty among major global economies.
 The monetary policy uncertainty index referenced in this paper is derived from the categorized economic policy uncertainty index.} and Geopolitical Risk ($GPR_t$) Index\footnote{The Geopolitical Risk Index is compiled by American economists Dario Caldara and Matteo Iacoviello, calculated by measuring the proportion of negative geopolitical events discussed in internationally renowned newspapers and magazines.} of the USA from 2008 to 2021.
-Then, we employ the logarithm of the product $ln(EPU_t\times GPR_t)$ as the instrumental variable of the 2SLS method.
+Then, we employ the logarithm of the product $\ln(EPU_t\times GPR_t)$ as the instrumental variable of the 2SLS method.

 On one hand, U.S. monetary policy and geopolitical risks are correlated with our bilateral exchange rate, aligning with the correlation between the independent variable (USD-CNY exchange rate) and the instrumental variable.
 On the other hand, U.S. monetary policy and geopolitical risks collectively represent issues within and surrounding the United States, exerting no direct influence on provincial export trade in China.
 Thus, it satisfies the requirement of exogeneity.

 In addition, we believe that the magnitude of influence exerted by geopolitical risks and economic policy uncertainties on the USD-CNY exchange rate is contingent upon the degree of marketization within domestic regional markets.
 Specifically, only under the assumption of free markets or highly marketized markets, where currency exchange rates are solely determined by market mechanisms, the USD-CNY exchange rate will be significantly correlated with the U.S. monetary policy uncertainty and geopolitical risks.
-Moreover, since we employ provincial data of China while the product of $EPU_t$ and $GPR_t$ constitutes annual cross-sectional data, we multiply the variable $ln(EPU_t\times GPR_t)$ by each province's annual marketization index $Mrket_{i,t}$ to construct the final instrumental variable $Tool_{i,t}$:
+Moreover, since we employ provincial data of China while the product of $EPU_t$ and $GPR_t$ constitutes annual cross-sectional data, we multiply the variable $\ln(EPU_t\times GPR_t)$ by each province's annual marketization index $Mrket_{i,t}$ to construct the final instrumental variable $Tool_{i,t}$:

 Then, it is generally believed that current exchange rate changes are significantly influenced by the previous period's geopolitical risk, economic policy uncertainty index and marketization index.
 Therefore, the instrumental variable should be lagged by one period in the main regression of 2SLS method.